filipsobol/sonda/docs/configuration.md

 }
 ```

-You may override these options by passing a configuration object to the plugin, for example:
+You can override these options by passing a configuration object to the plugin.
+For example:

 ```js
 Sonda( {